lzumeta/lzumeta_wo/content/en/project/injurytools/index.md

 slides: ""
 ---

-`injurytools` is an **R** package aimed at Sports Medicine: it facilitates the data analysis workflow by providing convenience functions and handy tools for sports injury data.
+`injurytools` is an **R** package aimed at Sports Medicine: it facilitates the data analysis workflow by providing convenience functions and handy tools for sports injury and illness data.

 - More about the usage, functionalities and documentation: [https://lzumeta.github.io/injurytools/](https://lzumeta.github.io/injurytools/)
 - The source code: https://github.com/lzumeta/injurytools